 - sub-studies embedded within a current study, which adds value to the suite of currently running RCTs

-Support offered to new studies is outlined in the PaCCSC New Study Ideas/Proposal SOP (PDF) and the CST New Study Ideas/Proposals SOP (PDF).
-New studies that do not fit within the listed criteria are unable to be considered for support from PaCCSC or CST.
+Support offered to new studies is outlined in the PaCCSC and CST new study proposals Standard Operating Procedures.
+New studies that do not fit within the listed criteria cannot be considered for support from PaCCSC or CST.

 Discussion of consent with a potential clinical trial participant is a critical element of clinical trial research.
-The Palliative Care Research Cooperative (PCRC) has developed a training video, Informed Consent Process and Discussion, to demonstrate the process of consent.
+The Palliative Care Research Cooperative (PCRC) has developed a training video to demonstrate the process of consent.